h3rb/page/README.md

 You may have to adjust the first few lines of your actual core/Page.php to reflect this path difference, where you see include_all and include_once related to the core, but it should be fine since at this point it is relative to the included core/Page.php file.

-If you've manually included any modules, you'll have to add /path/to/page/folder/ or create a define in your core/Page.php short-form file (step 4) that defines this path:  define('pagepath','/path/to/page/folder/');
+If you've manually included any modules, you'll have to add /path/to/page/folder/

 Upcoming features
 ---